Battle of Long Tan: 11 Platoon isolated

 Less than 20 minutes after the first contact more than a third of 11 Platoon had been killed or wounded.
 Several 60mm light mortar rounds were fired towards the D Company position and although they landed to the east they further separated the remainder of the company from 11 Platoon, putting the main body behind a slight rise.
 At 16:26 Smith reported to Townsend that D Company was facing a force using mortars, and called for artillery support.
 Shortly afterwards Sharp was shot and killed after he raised himself to observe the fall of shot.
 With the platoon commander dead, Buick took charge of 11 Platoon, directing the artillery through Stanley.
 Unable to extricate itself, 11 Platoon was almost surrounded.
 Taking heavy casualties and running short of ammunition, Buick radioed for assistance.
 Soon after the aerial of the platoon's radio was shot away and communications lost.
 Meanwhile, Smith requested an air-strike to deal with the mortars.
 In response, Stanley organised counter-battery fire from the American 155 mm self-propelled howitzers at Nui Dat, which appeared to silence them.

 Meanwhile, 10 Platoon was approximately 200 m to the north and Smith ordered it to move up on the left of 11 Platoon to try to relieve pressure on them and allow a withdrawal back to the company defensive position.
 Dropping their packs, Kendall's platoon wheeled to the south-east in extended line, advancing towards 11 Platoon.
-As they came over a small rise, through the rain they observed a VC platoon of 30 to 40 men advancing south, firing on 11 Platoon as they attempted to outflank them.
+As they came over a small rise, through the rain they observed a 30 to 40 strong VC platoon advancing south, firing on 11 Platoon as they attempted to outflank them.
 Advancing to close range before dropping to their knees to adopt firing positions, 10 Platoon engaged them from the rear, hitting a large number and breaking up the attack.
 As the surviving VC withdrew, Kendall pushed on.
 Yet shortly after 10 Platoon was engaged on three sides from a heavy machine-gun firing tracer from the high ground of the Nui Dat 2 feature 400 m to their left, wounding the signaller and damaging the radio, putting it out of action.
 Now also without communications, and still 100 to 150 m from 11 Platoon, 10 Platoon moved into a defensive position, fighting to hold on.
-Finally, a runner arrived from Company Headquarters with a replacement radio, having moved 200 to 300 m through heavy fire as he tried to locate the platoon, killing two VC with his Owen gun on the way.
+Finally, a signaller (Private William "Yank" Akell) arrived from Company Headquarters with a replacement radio, having moved 200 to 300 m through heavy fire as he tried to locate the platoon, killing two VC with his Owen gun on the way.
 With the wounded starting to arrive back at Smith's position and communications with 10 Platoon restored, he ordered Kendall to pull back under cover of the artillery.
 10 Platoon was ultimately forced back to its start point.